 - The second element is ventilation.
 By allowing air to pass through all spaces and areas within a house or living space, water droplets formed by condensation will have bigger chances to dry up.
 If water droplets are dried out, surfaces will not develop mould.

-The third element is insulation.
+- The third element is insulation.
 Insulation works the same way that heating does, preventing cold surfaces from being available for condensation to take place upon.
 A number of different materials can be used to insulate a home or living space, one simply needs to make a visit to the nearby hardware store.

-The fourth and last element that can help is moisture reduction.
+- The fourth and last element that can help is moisture reduction.
 Moisture within a house or living space can be reduced by implementing some small habits such as drying clothes outdoors and taking showers at room temperature.
 One could also choose to invest in an air humidifier as these can remove large amounts of moisture from the air.
 Mostly, they are not too expensive and are also easy to find.